Most exclusive waterfall in the world!

 Story of betrayal

 This story was reported by C. Barrington Brown himself.
-When Brown after the discovery of the fall spent the night on escarpment, Indian interpreter told the following story at the fireplace:
+When Brown after the discovery of the fall spent the night on the escarpment, Indian interpreter told the following story at the fireplace:

 "Once upon a time there lived an old Indian at a village above the fall, an exceedingly feeble old man, whose feet became infested with chigoa fleas to such an extent that he gave his friends and relatives an immense amount of trouble in picking them out for him every morning.